adrelanos/aeternity-wiki/Whitepaper-dev-full-text.md

 White Paper section: III B.1

-Most APIs existing today are publicly available for anyone to call, or else they are secured by a username-password--scheme or unique access tokens.
+Most APIs existing today are publicly available for anyone to call, or else they are secured by a username-password-scheme or unique access tokens.

-Pay- ment channels allow for a new kind of API, where one pays for every call to the API, possibly every HTTP-request.
+Payment channels allow for a new kind of API, where one pays for every call to the API, possibly every HTTP-request.
 Paying to access an API solves DDoS problems, and it makes it easier to build high-quality APIs that are always available.